-The following COA decisions are adverse actions and are eligible for appeal.
+The following Commission on Accreditation (COA) decisions are adverse actions and are eligible for appeal.

 - Deny Candidacy Status

 - Remove from Candidacy Status

 - Place the program on Conditional Accredited Status

 If a program receives an adverse decision, the COA provides two appeals procedures: reconsideration and panel review.
 Reconsideration must be completed before moving to the panel review.
 An accredited program retains its accredited status until all appeals have been exhausted.

 Programs may challenge an adverse decision if, in the opinion of the program, the COA’s decision is arbitrary, capricious, or violates procedures.
 The program’s written request to the CSWE Executive Director of Accreditation must be made within 30 days following its receipt of notice of the adverse action.

 A request for reconsideration must relate to the conditions that existed in the program at the time of the COA’s adverse action and state specific reasons why the reconsideration should be granted.